 There is still some controversy around whether or not intermittent fasting is right for women due to the risk of hormone imbalance.
-Although studies on rats have shown hormone imbalance and even infertility, the jury is still out on the risks for women.
+Although studies on rats have shown hormone imbalance, the jury is still out on the risks for women.
 Until more concrete evidence is available, it may be best to start with an intermittent fasting schedule that is less extreme.
 For example, women should aim for a 13- to 14-hour fasting window rather than a 15- to 16-hour window or an all-day fast.
 If you are adhering to a program that calls for calorie restriction on multiple days, be smart and don’t restrict your calories to an extreme level or for consecutive days.

 7. Intermittent fasting isn't a diet.

 Intermittent fasting is a schedule and a tool, not a diet.
 A typical diet states what you can and can’t eat.
 Intermittent fasting doesn’t restrict any foods but rather provides a schedule or pattern for eating with windows of eating or fasting.

 Want to try it out?
 Here's a definitive guide to intermittent fasting.